Jamie McMurray: Contract extension

 On January 19, 2011, McMurray signed a multi-year extension with Earnhardt Ganassi Racing to continue driving the No. 1 Chevrolet.
-He won the pole for the Goody's Fast Relief 500 at Martinsville, where he finished 7th.
+He won the pole for the Goody's Fast Relief 500 at Martinsville, where he finished seventh.
 Following the massive tornado that went through McMurray's home city Joplin, Missouri, McMurray listed Joplin as one of his racing sponsors to help his town.
 He blew his engine during the Coca-Cola 600 while battling Matt Kenseth for the race lead.
-In July, McMurray came close to winning the Brickyard 400 by passing Paul Menard with nine laps left but with four laps remaining, Menard took back the lead and while Menard charged to his first Cup victory, McMurray ended up 4th as a good record of July.
+In July, McMurray came close to winning the Brickyard 400 by passing Paul Menard with nine laps left, but with four laps remaining, Menard took back the lead, and while Menard charged to his first Cup victory, McMurray ended up fourth with a good record in July.
 McMurray congratulated Menard publicly after the race when he was interviewed about his finish.
-However, McMurray's second season with Earnardt Ganassi Racing was a disappointment compared to his first; he earned just four Top 10s that year, and finished the season 27th in points.
+However, McMurray's second season with Earnhardt Ganassi Racing was a disappointment compared to his first; he earned just four top-tens that year, and finished the season 27th in points.

 2012 was not much better for McMurray.
 He started the season with a crash in the Daytona 500.
-The next week, in Phoenix, McMurray had an accident before blowing an engine; he then posted two straight 7th-place finishes at both Las Vegas and Bristol.
+The next week, in Phoenix, McMurray had an accident before blowing an engine; he then posted two straight seventh-place finishes at both Las Vegas and Bristol.
 He would not post another top ten until the Pocono race in June.
-McMurray contended to win at Talladega in the fall race, but Harvick spun McMurray in the final laps; thus, McMurray finished the season with only three Top 10s and no victories.
+McMurray contended to win at Talladega in the fall race, but Harvick spun McMurray in the final laps; thus, McMurray finished the season with only three top-tens and no victories.